 The 1968 Olympic Games opened vividly on Saturday (12th Oct) in a blaze of pomp and ceremony which followed weeks of horror in Mexico City.

-The 1968 Olympic Games opened vividly on Saturday (12th Oct) in a blaze of pomp and ceremony which followed weeks of horror in Mexico City.
+Background: The 1968 Olympic Games opened vividly on Saturday (12th Oct) in a blaze of pomp and ceremony which followed weeks of horror in Mexico City.
 Under the shadow of an uneasy truce between the Mexican Government and the massive protest movement being led by the countrystudents President Gustavo Diaz Ordaz of Mexico declared the nineteenth Olympiad of the modern era open.

 In an impressive ceremony, athletes hold their grand family re-union in front of 80-thousand Mexicans and 500-million television viewers.
 The scene served to re-enforce a statement made by Pedro Ramirez Vazquez, chairman of the organising committee who called the Games 'The only opportunity for the youth of the world to meet in peaceful and friendly co-existence'.
 Before the main festivities there were other colourful diversions.
 A band from Arezzo dressed in medieval costume and waving flags trotted round the track to be followed by Boy Scouts and a group of men in white overalls carrying five-multi-coloured balloons in shape of Olympic rings which were later to float skywards over the stadium.
 The main parade of athletes was led into the cheering stadium by the Greek Olympic team.